 Apple recently upgraded its base Watch SE model.
 It’s far cheaper than the Series 8 and Ultra but still offers plenty of advanced features.
 The battery life isn’t very good and it lacks big-ticket health features, but essentially, all other hardware aspects are a win.
 It has a bright display and feels just as high-end as the more expensive options.

 Buying the right Apple Watch for your needs

 It’s important to consider all options when buying an Apple Watch.
 Most Apple Watches have the same or similar software, but do you really need the latest hardware?
 Could you live without an always-on display, or is that a make-or-break feature for you?
 Check out an overview of our Apple Watch recommendations below:

-- The Apple Watch Series 4 is also a decent option, but we feel it’s not worth the price difference compared to the SE or Series 5.
+- The Apple Watch Series 4 is also a decent device, but we feel it’s not worth buying compared to the Series 6 or SE.

 What fitness, health, and safety features does the Apple Watch offer?

-Fitness and health features vary from device to device.
+Fitness and safety features vary from device to device.
 Most Apple Watch devices support all the features on the list below, though there are some exceptions.

 - Steps: All Apple Watches will keep track of your step count throughout the day.
 During walking activities, your Apple Watch can also track your double support time (% of time both feet are on the ground), step length, and walking speed.